programminghistorian/ph-submissions/lessons/OCR-and-Machine-Translation.md

 Lesson Goals
 --------------
 1. Learn how to prepare documents for OCR
-2. Create a BASH script that will prepare, OCR, and translate all documents in a folder
+2. Create a Bash script that will prepare, OCR, and translate all documents in a folder
 3. Learn how to make scripts to organize and edit your documents
 4. Understand the limitations of OCR and machine translation